Quick Answer: What Is Residential Treatment (RTC)?

 • Have experienced relapse or repeated setbacks

 If you’re unsure, that’s common.
 Many families start with a conversation to determine the safest and most supportive level of care.
+You can talk with admissions or verify insurance to get clear next steps.

 Residential treatment at Alpine typically includes: